11ty/webc/README.md

 ## HTML

-* Template is not required by default: just put the HTML in the thing (a la Svelte, not Vue).
 * TODO: default syntax is controlled by file extension: e.g. `.webc.html`, `.webc.liquid`, `.webc.md`
 * Using raw `<template>` has no special behavior, it will output `<template>`.
 * Compilation via `<template type>`: e.g. `<template type="md">`